Sinhika/WeatherMaker/README.txt

 Windows:

 1. Download archive of latest Windows executables from my website or other archive.
-Currently that is wthrmkr134-win32.zip.
+Currently there isn't one, yet.

 2. Unzip the archive; it should contain three files: wthrmkr.exe, CHANGES.txt, and README.txt.